Bad Idea: Using Spice to Avoid Dirty Drug Screens

 According to the poll of synthetic pot users, “curiosity” (91 percent) and “to feel good” (89 percent) were the most common responses.
 However, using synthetic marijuana to pass a drug test presents a more complicated – and dangerous – problem.

 While drug regulators and policy-makers continue to combat this issue, it’s the responsibility of loved ones to share the serious harms – not imagined benefits – of synthetic pot, especially to young people.
+Fortunately there is also treatment for synthetic marijuana use problems.

 Additional Reading: 120 Overdoses in Five Days…What is K2?